RyanEdwards1/Data-Base/README.md

 ##### Tools Used

-Draw.io
+Draw.io – Used to create the Entity Relationship Diagram

-Microsoft Excel
+Microsoft Excel – Used to create the data dictionary and Test Plan

-Microsoft access
+Microsoft Access – Used to create the Database

-Microsoft Word
+Microsoft word – used to create the user and technical documentation